 Noise only possible in the plant room (as with any heating system):

 Only in the Hydraulic unit or in the area of Heat pump Depending on the system, low flow or pump noises may occur.
-However, these are at the level of conventional heating systems and are Not in the living area.
+However, these are at the level of conventional heating systems and are not in the living area.

-Thanks to its silent function, PRISMA® PVT is also ideal for Detached houses, Terraced houses or buildings with high Sound insulation requirement.
+Thanks to its silent function, PRISMA® PVT is also ideal for Detached houses,

 Typical amortisation period: